 Some points to remember include the following:

-- Medicare contractors will base the bonus on the amount actually paid (not the Medicare approved payment amount for each service) and the ten-percent bonus will be paid on a quarterly basis.
+- Medicare Administrative Contractors (MACs) will base the bonus on the amount actually paid (not the Medicare approved payment amount for each service) and the ten-percent bonus will be paid on a quarterly basis.

 - The HPSA bonus pertains only to physician's professional services.
 Should a service be billed that has both a professional and technical component, only the professional component will receive the bonus payment.